ignacya/FlySearch/README.md

 * Anthropic models.
 To use it, prefix the model name with `anthropic-`, e.g. `anthropic-claude-3-5-sonnet-20241022`.
 * Any models behind a VLLM API.
 If model name does not match any of the above, it is assumed to be a VLLM model.
 OpenAI protocol is used to communicate with the model.
 For example, to use Gemma3-27b hosted on [DeepInfra](https://deepinfra.com/), you need to configure `.env` file with `VLLM_ADDRESS = 'https://api.deepinfra.com/v1/openai'`, `VLLM_KEY` matching your DeepInfra API key, and set `model` to `google/gemma-3-27b-it`.

-### Direct use of our environment (without code for benchmarking)

-Our environment is based on Unreal Engine 5, and we provide a Gymnasium-like interface to it.
-It can be used directly without the rest of the code in this repository.
-See `tutorials/01-environment.md` for examples.

 ## Result analysis

-To read how to analyse logs from FlySearch, please see the `tutorials/02-result-analysis.md` file.
+To read how to analyse logs from FlySearch, please see the documentation.

-## Contributing support for unsupported models

-See `tutorials/03-conversation.md`.

-## Supporting new classes and assets

-See `tutorials/04-custom-assets.md`.

-## Custom agents

-See `tutorials/05-custom-agents.md`.

 ## Notes

 ### UE5 binary crashes

 The UE5 binary can sometimes spontaneously crash, usually when generating new scenarios.
-The code is designed to handle this (we've modified UnrealCV's code to do so), but in case it happens you just need to restart the script with appropriately set `continue_from` flag.
+The code is designed to handle this (we've modified UnrealCV's code to do so), but in case it happens you just need to restart the script with appropriately set `continue_from_idx` flag.
 Furthermore, in case where your code was terminated by `UnrealDiedException` please open an issue here with a stack trace (or email us with it).

 ## Citation
 If you use FlySearch in your research, please cite the following paper: